How to Prepare for Your University Interview

 2. What if I freeze during the interview?

 Take a deep breath, and ask for a moment to gather your thoughts.
-Interviewers understand that nerves are normal and will usually give you time.

 3. How important are university interviews?